Lower your internet bill

 The biggest difference you’ll find between plans that are called “200 Mbps” is whether that plan is 200 Mbps download speed or 200 Mbps symmetrical speeds, meaning both download and upload speeds are 200 Mbps.

-Symmetrical speeds will only come with a fiber plan.
+Symmetrical speeds will only come with a fiber internet plan.
 And if you can get fiber, you are very lucky indeed, because 200 Mbps for both your upload and download speeds will give you a lot of power and bandwidth.

 But there’s good news for cable internet subscribers too.
 Even though your cable internet plan won’t have the fast upload speeds of fiber, you’ll still have pretty good upload speeds.
 In most cases, your upload speed will be between 10-35 Mbps for a cable internet (HFC) plan that has 200 Mbps of download speed.
 And believe it or not, 10-35 Mbps upload speed is a lot of capacity.
 Even more upload speed will be coming to cable soon when the DOCSIS 4.0 standard rolls out [3].